 - Not So Different:

-- The Federal of Chorus are a lot like the Rebels in certain, specific ways.
+- The Federal Army of Chorus are a lot like the Rebels in certain, specific ways.
 The most obvious way is that they both recruit two mercenaries, Locus and Felix, who share a history and both act as a sort of pseudo-Freelancer.
 More to the point, the Feds and the New Re are both hideously incompetent and barely getting by, have a badass mercenary on their side, and view the other side as malicious and evil.

-- Arguably, the entire Civil War is this to the Red vs Blue "War," at least currently.
-The soldiers on both sides can barely get their shit together, and both hire a merc to give themselves an edge over the other.
+- Arguably, the entire Civil War is this to the Red vs. Blue "War," at least currently.
+The soldiers on both sides can barely get their shit together, and both hire a mercenary to give themselves an edge over the other.
 More specifically, both Doyle and Kimball are merely the latest in the long line of faction leaders who were killed and only got their positions due to You Are in Command Now.

 - Offscreen Teleportation: During a game of capture the flag in the first episode, Grif and Simmons pass Caboose while he's standing in the hall.
 A few seconds later they pass him again in the same hall with him having somehow gotten ahead of them unseen.

 - Lopez does this in Spanish when he discovers that Locus is bilingual in Episode 9.